 The need for a Victorian Cross Border Commission to broker agreements with other states for improved regulatory and service outcomes has long been recognised by border communities.

-The purpose of the Commission is to work with communities on resolving issues that impact on businesses, organisations and citizens who live, work and operate across state borders.
+He will then work with communities on resolving those issues that impact on businesses, organisations and citizens who live, work and operate across state borders.
 Making it easier for firms to do business in other states has potential economic benefits, while addressing administrative and regulatory barriers to people accessing education, justice, health and human services has the potential to improve health and social outcomes in border communities.